-It is also interesting to note that smoking in and of itself is now of interest as a risk factor for autoimmunity, as discussed in a recent review [12].
-In some autoimmune diseases this has been noted at epidemiological level, and there is now biological evidence for direct smoke effects on antibodies diagnostic of rheumatoid arthritis, known as anti-citrullinated protein antibodies (ACPA).
-Citrullination is a post-translational modification of proteins, which occurs in inflammatory disease [13].
-It is recognised to occur in the lung of smokers, and is thought to influence occurrence of antibodies directed against citrullinated proteins [14].
-Two main ACPAs are recognised, anti-cyclic citrullinated peptide (anti-CCP) and anti-mutated citrullinated vimentin (anti-MCV) antibodies.
-Both are markers of disease severity in rheumatoid arthritis [15, 16] and there is some suggestion that they occur more in extra-articular disease [17], particularly lung disease [18].
-We reasoned that pulmonary citrullination might be a relevant process generating autoantibodies in COPD, alongside elastin liberation.
+It is also interesting to note that smoking in and of itself is now of interest as a risk factor for autoimmunity, as discussed in a recent review[12].
+In some autoimmune diseases this has been noted at epidemiological level, and there is now biological evidence for direct smoke effects on antibodies diagnostic of rheumatoid arthritis, known as anti citrullinated protein antibodies (ACPA).
+Citrullination is a post-translational modification of proteins which occurs in inflammatory disease[13].
+It is recognized to occur in the lung of smokers, and is thought to influence occurrence of antibodies directed against citrullinated proteins (ACPA) [14].
+Two main ACPAs are recognized - anti-cyclic citrullinated peptide (anti-CCP) and antimutated citrullinated vimentin (anti-MCV) antibodies.
+Both are markers of disease severity in rheumatoid arthritis[15-16] and there is some suggestion that they occur more in extra-articular disease[17], particularly lung disease[18].
+We reasoned that pulmonary citrullination might be a relevant process generating auto-antibodies in COPD, alongside elastin liberation.

-We hypothesised that anti-elastin and ACPAs would be higher in subjects who had smoked more, and that anti-elastin antibodies would be higher in AATD than COPD due to excessive elastin breakdown.
+We hypothesized that anti-elastin and anti-citrullinated protein antibodies would be higher in subjects who had smoked more, and that anti-elastin antibodies would be higher in AATD than COPD due to excessive elastin breakdown.